Swagatade/custom-ai/README.md

 o	Summarizes content and answers queries related to the document using OpenRouter APIs.
 4. Image Search
-o	Generates images based on user-defined prompts. o	Offers an option to download generated images.
+o	Generates images based on user-defined prompts. o	Offers an option to download generated images using Flux.
 5. Picture Explanation
 o	Uploads an image.
 o	Provides a detailed explanation of the image content based on user queries.